Index of Production, UK: March 2024

 Revisions to IoP

-It is important to note that early estimates of GDP are subject to revision (positive and negative).
+Early estimates of gross domestic product (GDP) are subject to revision (positive and negative).
 Please see our Why GDP figures are revised article for more information.

-Please note that underlying data sources that form the IoP, are open for revision each period.
-For instance, our Monthly Business Survey publishes revisions to the previously published 12 months.
+Underlying data sources that form the IoP are open to revision each period.
+For example, our Monthly Business Survey dataset publishes revisions to the previously published 12 months of data.

 Back to table of contents